matclab/automattermostatus/README.md

 # Wifi interface name.
 Use to check that wifi is enabled (Mac and Windows)
 interface_name = 'wlp0s20f3'

-# Status string containing 3 fields separated by `::`
+# Custom status string containing 3 fields separated by `::`
 #  - First field is the wifi substring that should be contained in a visible SSID
 #    for this status to be set.
 If empty the associated status wil be used for
 #    off times.